raine/Lolgato/README.md

 The app uses macOS system APIs to detect camera activity across different applications.

+#### How does Night Shift sync work?

+The app can automatically adjust your Elgato light temperature to match macOS Night Shift settings.
+When Night Shift is active, lights become warmer (more yellow/orange).
+When disabled, lights return to neutral daylight temperature (6500K).
+This creates a consistent lighting environment that matches your screen's color temperature.

 #### What if my devices aren't automatically discovered?